ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

     percent_difference_threshold = None
 ```

-holds.
-If this is true we flag an exception with the message
-"One or both of absolute/percentage difference thresholds must
-be specified" and the method stops.
+holds. when both absolute_difference_threshold and
+percent_difference_threshold are absent validation
+wil raise an exception and method processing will
+stop.

 If it is false then we continue to stage 2.